Dr Ruth Garland

 Research interests

-I worked at the BBC for 19 years as a publicist for TV and its associated published products, and in that time had the chance to observe television production from behind the scenes.
-I remain fascinated by the making of television programmes and the construction and practice of 'celebrity'.
-As a sideline to my main research I have conducted a longitudinal thematic analysis of the ITV daytime programme 'Loose Women', focusing on the contradiction between its pursuit of commercial and showbiz values while claiming to challenge stereotypes of female ageing.
-I have contributed a chapter to a forthcoming Rowan and Littlefield book 'Gender: Representation, Engagement and Expression in the Digital Sphere', edited by Barbara Mitra, entitled 'The social media feeds of Loose Women: taking the temperature of popular feminism'.
-I have attended conferences and presented papers relating to the representation by Loose Women of older women and cosmetic surgery.
+A former BBC publicist from 1987-2006 for television documentaries and consumer publishing.
+Ruth took the opportunity to observe television production from behind the scenes and remains fascinated by the making of television programmes and the construction and practice of 'celebrity'.
+As a sideline to her main research she has conducted a longitudinal thematic analysis of the ITV daytime show 'Loose Women', focusing on the contradiction between its pursuit of commercial and showbiz values while claiming to challenge stereotypes of female ageing.
+She has contributed a chapter to the Rowan and Littlefield book 'Gender: Representation, Engagement and Expression in the Digital Sphere' (2024), edited by Barbara Mitra, entitled 'The social media feeds of Loose Women: taking the temperature of popular feminism'.

 Publications and research outputs